WillyXJ/facileManager/README.md

 `sudo php /usr/local/facileManager/<module_name>/client.php reinstall`

-For a simple copy/paste manual client upgrade process, follow these steps:
+For a simple copy/paste manual fmDNS client upgrade process, follow these steps (these can be modified for other fM modules):

 ```
 cd ~